As I Walked Out One Midsummer Morning: Synopsis

 In 1934 Laurie Lee leaves his home in Gloucestershire for London.
 He visits Southampton and first tries his luck at playing his violin in the street.
 His apprenticeship proves profitable and he decides to move eastwards.
 He makes his way along the south coast, and then turns inland and heads north for London.
 There he meets his half-American girlfriend, Cleo, who is the daughter of an anarchist.

 Cleo's father finds him a job as a labourer and he rents a room, but has to move on as the room is taken over by a prostitute.
 He lives in London for almost a year as a member of a gang of wheelbarrow pushers.
 Once the building nears completion he knows that his time is up and decides to go to Spain because he knows the Spanish for "Will you please give me a glass of water?"

 He lands in Galicia in July 1935.
 Joining up with three young German musicians, he accompanies them around Vigo and then they split up outside Zamora.
 By August 1935 he reaches Toledo, where he has a meeting with the South African poet Roy Campbell and his family, whom he comes across while playing his violin.
 They invite him to stay in their house.

-By the end of September Lee reaches the sea.
-Then he comes to the Sierra Morena mountains.
-He decides to turn west and follow the Guadalquivir, adding several months to his journey, and taking him to the sea in a roundabout way.
-He turns eastwards, heading along the bare coastal shelf of Andalusia.
+Lee heads south to the Sierra Morena mountains.
+He decides to turn west and follow the Guadalquivir, reaching the sea by September.
+He turns eastwards, "heading along the bare coastal shelf of Andalusia".
 He hears talk of war in Abyssinia.
 He arrives at Tarifa, making another stop over in Algeciras.